Skip to Main Content

 Directions:

 On the campus of Wichita State University.
 I-135 exit 9.
 Drive east on E. 21st St. N. for two miles.
 Turn right at the stoplight onto Mike Oatman Drive and onto campus.
-You'll see a red brick building on the left (the Marcus Welcome Center).
-Turn left just past the building into the little parking lot.
-You'll see a much smaller red brick building straight ahead.
+You'll see a red brick building on the left (the Marcus Welcome Center) and beyond it a much smaller red brick building.
 That's the Pizza Hut.
+Park across the street in the ballpark lot.

 Hours: